-Chakalaka is a very popular dish in Southern Africa, and it is enjoyed in both Namibia and South Africa.
-It is a spicy vegetable-based sauce or side dish, often served with mielie pap , or grilled meats.
-Namibian chakalaka, like its regional variations, is tasty, colorful and full of character.
+Chakalaka is a very popular dish in Southern Africa, enjoyed in both Namibia and South Africa.
+It's a spicy vegetable-based sauce or side dish, often served with mielie pap (a type of fried dough) or grilled meats.
+Namibian chakalaka, like its regional variations, is flavorful, colorful, and full of character.

 Ingredients